SCUR0/PowerShell-Scripts/README.md

 ### Get-PendingRestarts.ps1

   Both scripts are needed if you want the process to be hidden from the user except for prompts.

-Both scripts **need to be placed in** `$env:APPDATA\AdminScripts\`.
+  If you want to launch silently with the vbs script, both scripts **need to be placed in** `$env:APPDATA\AdminScripts\`.

   Create a group policy to create a scheduled task to run `Get-PendingRestartSilent.vbs` throughout the day. **Run vbs script as user not system.**

 ### Set-NTFSCompression.ps1